dstdev/base-cluster-docs/docs/jobs/troubleshooting.md

     following:

     ```
-    cori$ which sbatch
-    /opt/esslurm/bin/sbatch
     ```

 ???
 "How do I monitor a job that I submitted?"

-    If you want to monitor your jobs please use `squeue`, or `sacct` and see [monitoring](monitoring.md) page for more details.
-Please note that the jobID's are unique to the Slurm cluster (`cori`, `escori`), for instance if you submit a job to `xfer` queue your job will be routed to the `escori` Slurm cluster and you will need to use `squeue --clusters=escori` or `sacct --clusters=escori` to monitor the job.

 ???
 "Unable to submit jobs to premium queue?"